catseye/Falderal/tests/test-freestyle-format.markdown

 the final line(s) of the test begin with one of the prefixes `=> ` or `==> ` or `===> ` or `?> ` or `??> `or `???> `.

-    -> Functionality "Cat" is implemented by shell command "python cat.py"
+    -> Functionality "Cat" is implemented by shell command "python3 cat.py"

     -> Tests for functionality "Cat"